awsdocs/iam-user-guide/doc_source/tutorial_cross-account-with-roles.md

 1. Sign in to the AWS Management Console as an administrator of the Development account, and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

-1. In the navigation bar at the upper right, choose your user name and then choose **My Security Credentials**\.
-The account number appears either under **Account identifiers** \(if you are the root user\) or under **Account details** \(if you are an IAM user\)\.
+1. In the navigation bar, choose **Support**, and then **Support Center**\.
+Your currently signed\-in 12\-digit account number \(ID\) appears in the **Support Center** navigation pane\.
 For this scenario, we pretend the Development account ID is 111111111111\.
 However, you should use a valid account ID if you are reconstructing the scenario in your test environment\.

 **To create a role in the production account that can be used by the development account**